David Eastman (politician): Reviewing efforts to contest 2020 presidential election results

 In June 2021, Eastman traveled to Arizona to observe the 2021 Maricopa County presidential ballot audit ordered by the Arizona state senate.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-During the 2022 Russian invasion of Ukraine, Eastman was the sole vote in the Alaska House of Representatives against a non-binding resolution to supply military aid to Ukraine.
+During the Russian invasion of Ukraine, Eastman was the sole vote in the Alaska House of Representatives against a non-binding resolution to supply military aid to Ukraine.

 Economic benefit of abused children's death

-In February 2023, at a meeting of the House Judiciary Committee, Eastman said "It can be argued, periodically, that [fatal child abuse is] actually a cost savings because that child is not going to need any of those government services that they might otherwise be entitled to receive and need based on growing up in this type of environment."
+In February 2023, at a meeting of the House Judiciary Committee, Eastman said "It gets argued periodically that [fatal child abuse is] actually a cost savings because that child is not going to need any of those government services that they might otherwise be entitled to receive and need based on growing up in this type of environment."
 His statements have been critiqued by fellow representatives and constituents as callous and hypocritical, as he is adamantly opposed to abortion.
 He was censured for his remarks by the Alaska State House in a vote of 35–1, with Eastman himself as the sole vote against the censure.